 The needs of your market and the competitive landscape change over time.
 Your business might also change, offering a new product line or reaching out to a new segment in the market.

 When this happens, your branding needs to reflect these changes.
 Sometimes, you need to assess and update.
-If it’s been a few years since you’ve tweaked with your brand, it might be time for an update.
+If it’s been a few years since you’ve tweaked your brand, it might be time for an update.

 Do you want to learn more about getting your branding right?
 Check out my course, Market Research Mastery System, which teaches you the A to Z of target market research and how to use it to create a brand your audience will relate to.